William Culbertson1

 Katherine Dale was born in 1652 at Lancaster, Virginia, US.4,5

 Major Dale and wife in consideration of the love they bore their daughter Katharine wife of Mr. Thomas Carter conveyed to them two negro boys.
-After death of Carter and wife the boy named Robin to go to his grandson Edward Carter, and the boy James to the rest of his Carter grandchildren.2
+After death of Carter and wife the boy named Robin to go to his grandson Edward Carter, and the boy James to the rest of his Carter grandchildren. on Oct 7, 1687.2

 Katherine Dale died on May 10, 1703 at Lancaster, Virginia, US.9,5,8